dmitrymatveev/data-wire/README.md

 	* options.objectPool - Set custom object pool implementation .
 	* options.onInstanceInit - Called when new instance is created.
 	* options.onInstanceRevert - Called when instance is being reset to its default state.

+#### Model.clone([options])
+Creates a copy of this Model definition instance.
+Useful when same model might need to use different configuration.

+For example, same model can use two different transports which would otherwise have to be swapped before each commit or search function call.

+* options - Same as in Model constructor.
+When specified this object will be used as a mixin for the original options used to instantiate this Model definition.

 #### Model.setTransport(transport)
 Set to use provided [`transport`](#Transport)